SWaeldchen/swaeldchen.github.io/_projects/MILP_solvers.md

 where $f$ is given as a neural network and $C$ is some convex region.
 This problem arises from questions of adversarial robustness, where $
 C = \skl{\bfx\in \R^n:~ \nkl{\bfx - \bfx_{\text{sample}} } \leq \epsilon},
-$ formal verification or networks to interpretability.
+$ formal verification of networks and interpretability.

 Generally, this is a $\SNP$-hard problem and any general solution strategy will take exponentially long in the worst case.
 However, real-world trained neural networks do not necessarily represent the worst-case.
 Thus a heuristic algorithm like Gradient Descent works reasonably well in solving this problem.